 Fraser explained a couple of things right out of the gate.
-First, he said, “All of our models have a vent stack.
+First, he mentioned, “All of our models have a vent stack.
 The venting does help insure we have no odor.”

 I also watched a few videos online about compost toilets; everyone seems to be in agreement that odor is not really a factor.
-Although, one person in a video did refer to a compost toilet as “essentially a human kitty litter box.”
+However, one person in a video did refer to a compost toilet as “essentially a human kitty litter box.”
 So, obviously, I then asked Fraser Sneddon why his company didn’t also make compost kitty litter boxes.
-I have no doubt that the handle bar mustache wearing youth who reside in my Brooklyn neighborhood would waste no time buying a compost kitty litter box they could use to help fertilize their roof top gardens where they grow thyme and have kombucha parties.
+I have no doubt that the handlebar- mustached youth who reside in my Brooklyn neighborhood would waste no time buying a compost kitty litter box they could use to help fertilize their rooftop gardens where they grow thyme and have kombucha parties.
 Fraser politely chuckled and responded that it’s something Sun-Mar might be interested in for the future.
 Frankly, I don’t think he took my idea all that seriously.

-But, as long as compost toilets don’t smell, it’s worth getting into their practical uses.
+As long as compost toilets don’t smell, though, it’s worth getting into their practical uses.
 Fraser was very honest about this.
-Compost toilets are, after-all, more expensive than a traditional toilet.
-He explained, “There’s applications where they make sense, and applications where they don’t always make sense.
+Compost toilets are, after all, more expensive than traditional toilets.
+He explained, “There’re applications where they make sense, and applications where they don’t always make sense.
 If you’re in a situation where you have a house, and it’s got toilets already plumbed in, you’re going to have to be connected to the grid anyway.
 So, if that plumbing is already in place, to put a composting toilet in is going to be more expensive.”

 On top of their practical uses, compost toilets are also just more efficient than a standard toilet.
 According to Sun-Mar, “Toilet waste typically accounts for about 30-40% of your household water output.”
 Some Sun-Mar models use no water at all, and the ones that do only use one or two pints per flush.
 Even a low flow version of a standard toilet uses about 1.6 gallons.
 Furthermore, there’s little to no chance of failure with a compost toilet, while septic systems are notoriously unreliable and can pose environmental risks when they leak.